google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

     } SignedCertificateTimestampDataV2;
 ~~~~~~~~~~~

+This structure reflects a signature over a Merkle tree entry, together with the
+information required to reconstruct the entry from a certificate.

 `log_id` is this log's unique ID, encoded in an opaque vector as described in
 {{log_id}}.

 `timestamp` is equal to the timestamp from the
 `TimestampedCertificateEntryDataV2` structure encapsulated in the
 `timestamped_entry`.

+`entry_type` is equal to the timestamp from the underlying
+`TimestampedCertificateEntryDataV2` structure.

 `sct_extension_type` identifies a single extension from the IANA registry in
 {{sct_extension_types}}.
 At the time of writing, no extensions are specified.